 SciLine interviewed: Dr. Inger Burnett-Zeigler, an associate professor of psychiatry and behavioral sciences at Northwestern’s Feinberg School of Medicine.
 In her clinical practice, she focuses on mood and anxiety disorders, stress management, interpersonal relationships, and overall wellness.
 Her research investigates strategies to improve access to and engagement in mental health treatment, particularly among underserved populations.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 What does the research say about how adult mental health typically fares in winter, and what factors cause seasonal mental health changes?